chungkky/2019-03-05_Sample_DH_Resources/README.md

-# Sample Digital Humanities Resources
+### Sample Digital Humanities Resources for Your Exploration
-Highly selected DH resources for Prof. Matt Sergi's undergraduate English medieval drama class,
-University of Toronto, 6 March 2019.
+Highly selected DH resources originally complied for Prof. Matt Sergi's undergraduate English medieval drama class, University of Toronto, 6 March 2019.
-**Last Update: 2019-07-11**

-### Anatomy of a REED Record
--	Go to the REED Online website https://ereed.library.utoronto.ca/
-- Select the “How to” tab
-- Select “Anatomy of a REED Record”
-- Read also the short “Introduction to the Research Process” guide

-### Some Digital Humanities Resources for Your Exploration
 First compiled by Kathy Chung, 5 March 2019
+**Last Update: 2020-03-19**

+Background:  This resource was complied by Kathy Chung, Research Associate at the Records of Early English Drama (REED), University of Toronto.
+It makes no claim to being comprehensive.
+It is maintained now and again when I have time.

 #### Samples of Digital Humanities Projects and Programs
 - REED Online https://ereed.library.utoronto.ca/